Woman Lives for 6 Days With No Lungs Thanks to Hero Doctors

 Melissa Benoit is lucky to be alive.
-In a first-ever procedure, the 32-year-old wife and mother had both of her lungs completely removed -- and survived for nearly a week on life support before receiving lung transplants that saved her life.
+In a first-ever procedure, the 32-year-old wife and mother had both of her lungs completely removed -- and survived for nearly a week on life support before receiving a lung transplant that saved her life.

 Holy crap.